 Musto’s work on the social construction of exceptionalism has been published in numerous peer-reviewed journals, including The American Sociological Review, Social Forces, Gender & Society, among others.
 In addition to having received awards from the American Sociological Association’s Sex & Gender and Children & Youth Sections, Musto’s work has received funding from the National Science Foundation, the NAEd/Spencer Foundation, the American Association of University Women, and the Haynes Foundation.

 Areas of Specialization:

-Gender, Race & Ethnicity, Education, Children & Youth, Social Inequality, Qualitative & Mixed Methodologies
+Gender & Sexuality, Race & Ethnicity, Education, Children & Families, Social Inequality, Qualitative & Mixed Methodologies